Understanding Optical Communications:Optical Fibre - IMEDEA

 Long Wavelength Band (Third Window)

-The potential transmission capacity of optical fibre is enormous.
-Looking again at Figure 14 on page 32 both the medium and long wavelength bands are very low in loss.
-The medium wavelength band (second window) is about 100 nm wide and ranges from nm to nm (loss of about .4 dB per km).
-The long wavelength band (third window) is around 150 nm wide and ranges from nm to nm (loss of about .2 dB per km).
-The loss peaks at and nm are due to traces of water in the glass.
-The useful (low loss) range is therefore around 250 nm.
+The potential transmission capacity of optical fibre is exceptional.
+By reviewing Figure 14 on page 32, both the medium and long wavelength bands exhibit remarkably low losses.
+The medium wavelength band (second window) spans approximately 100 nm, ranging from 1260 nm to 1360 nm (with a loss of about 0.4 dB per km).
+The long wavelength band (third window) extends roughly 150 nm, ranging from 1530 nm to 1680 nm (with a loss of about 0.2 dB per km).
+The loss peaks around 1450 nm and 1625 nm are attributed to water traces in the glass.
+This results in a useful, low-loss range of approximately 250 nm.

-Expressed in terms of analogue bandwidth, a 1 nm wide waveband at nm has a bandwidth of about 133 GHz.
-A 1 nm wide waveband at nm has a bandwidth of 177 GHz.
-In total, this gives a usable range of about 30 Tera Hertz (3 × Hz).
+When expressed in terms of analogue bandwidth, a 1 nm-wide waveband at 1550 nm possesses a bandwidth of about 133 GHz, while a similar width at 1600 nm corresponds to 177 GHz.
+Combining these factors, the usable bandwidth can reach nearly 30 Tera Hertz (3 × 1012 Hz).

-Capacity depends on the modulation technique used.
-In the electronic world we are used to getting a digital bandwidth of up to 8 bits per Hz of analog bandwidth.
-In the optical world, that objective is a long way off (and a trifle unnecessary).
-But assuming that a modulation technique resulting in one bit per Hz of analog bandwidth is available, then we can expect a digital bandwidth of 3 × bits per second.
+Transmission capacity depends on the modulation technique employed.
+In the electronic domain, achieving a digital bandwidth of up to 8 bits per Hz of analogue bandwidth is typical.
+In optical systems, however, this target seems far off and slightly unnecessary.
+Yet, under the assumption that a modulation technique yielding one bit per Hz of analogue bandwidth is feasible, one could anticipate a digital bandwidth of around 3 × 1012 bits per second.

 Contact us to discuss your requirements of Optical Windows.
 Our experienced sales team can help you identify the options that best suit your needs.